Rubus: Etymology

 The generic name means blackberry in Latin and was derived from the word ruber, meaning "red".

 The blackberries, as well as various other Rubus species with mounding or rambling growth habits, are often called brambles.
 However, this name is not used for those like the raspberry that grow as upright canes, or for trailing or prostrate species, such as most dewberries, or various low-growing boreal, arctic, or alpine species.
 The scientific study of brambles is known as "batology".

+"Bramble" comes from Old English bræmbel, a variant of bræmel.